 If you are an online service provider, one of the most important parts of your business (especially if you are just starting out) is figuring out how to get clients.
 I remember that when I first started my own online business as a virtual assistant, it seemed like everybody else out there had some sort of magic mojo that attracted clients to them with the snap of a finger, and I was the only one who couldn’t figure it out.

-Pretty quickly, I realized that — no, there isn’t some magic to getting clients — but, there is kind of a formula to it.
+Pretty quickly, I realized that there is not some sort of secret trick to getting clients.
+But, there is kind of a formula to it.

 While I’ve got you here, let’s take a minute and go over the basics of how to get clients, using some strategies that I have picked up over time and used successfully myself.